 The Banff Ekiden Relay is a five leg race with distances varying from 4.5 km to 12.8 km and an overall total equal to a marathon (42.2 km).
-Each leg starts and finishes at The Banff Centre allowing for a common indoor gathering space for all runners.
+Each leg starts and finishes at The Cave & Basin historical site allowing for a common indoor gathering space for all runners.
 The race is run relay style with only one team member running at a time.
 So gather five of your best running friends and join us for a scenic fun, memorable running experience through the beautiful rolling roads around Banff, Alberta.
 The Banff Ekiden Relay race takes place in Banff National Park.

 Try the solo division!
 Tackle the full marathon distance on your own.
 We’ll have a special finishers medal for anybody brave enough to tackle this adventure and complete it within the 4 1/2 hour cut off time.

 Please note: race registration fees are non-refundable and non-transferrable.
 You will be given the option to purchase cancellation insurance when you register online.